mikehuntemann/9x16/02-network-attached-media/04-what-does-the-network-want.md

 ### Distribution Algorithms Change
 But what happens when distribution systems of those platforms change?
 As I already mentioned with the case of YouTube, these changes happen frequently and unexpected.
 Facebook especially is a perfect example of what this means for the people on the platform: they are consistently reducing the amount of people you can reach "natively" within your Facebook Pages community.
 This limit of communication is called "organic reach" and it is declining from year-to-year, effectively incentivizing brands to use "paid reach" to keep the communication to your potential customers alive.
 Here it becomes clear, that you don't "own" your community, even though you might see how many followers you have.
-This is not peer-to-peer, the connection is not guaranteed when you have to use facebook as a proxy or have to have it as a gatekeeper to the community.
+This is not peer-to-peer, the connection is not guaranteed when you have to use Facebook as a proxy and gatekeeper to the community.

-But this mechanism is exactly the same as we have seen in the "file-sharing approaches" chapter. "organic reach" acts in this case as the  bandwidth limitation we saw with the file-hosting services that offered a "freemium" business model: free but limited communications with the server or paid, premium access with certain privileges.
+But this mechanism is exactly the same as we have seen in the "file-sharing approaches" chapter.
+"Organic reach" acts in this case as the  bandwidth limitation we saw with the file-hosting services that offered a "freemium" business model: free but limited communications with the server or paid, premium access with certain privileges.
 Pay-to-win!

 Another example I want to bring up is the so-called "pivot to video".